or2008/snippet-snacker/README.md

 - **Clipboard Limitations:**
   The extension relies on the VS Code clipboard API, so its behavior may vary slightly between operating systems.
-- If you encounter any issues or unexpected behavior, please check the [GitHub issues page](https://github.com/or2008/snippet-snacker/issues) for support.
+- For any issues or unexpected behavior, please check the [GitHub issues page](https://github.com/or2008/snippet-snacker/issues) for support.

 **Enjoy snacking on those code bites with Snippet Snacker!**